 Rhubarb and Ginger Gin

 This post is for my friend Vaggelis in Crete.
 I always used to take him over a bottle of Edinburgh Rhubarb and Ginger Gin when I flew back to Agia Galini.
-Here’s the recipe for you Vaggelis, now you can make your own.
+Here’s the recipe for making your own rhubarb and ginger gin liqueur.

 Rhubarb and Ginger

-When I made those tarts the other day I had bought a big bunch of rhubarb.
+I made rhubarb and raspberry tarts the other day when I had bought a big bunch of rhubarb.
 There was way too much for just one recipe so that rhubarb has been pressed into action for a few recipes.
 I’m sick to bloody death of rhubarb to be honest.

 Actually, gin is fine, gin is always fine.
 Gin makes things fine and this rhubarb and ginger gin is no exception.